whyooooo/Interactive-Lab-Hub/Lab 1/README.md

 \*\***What concerns or opportunitities are influencing the way you've designed the device to look?**\*\*

+Our design prioritizes convenience and provides clear instructions, helping people know exactly what condiments to use while cooking without having to constantly check their phones.
+Because kitchens are prone to greasy stains, they need to be easily accessible for cleaning.
+A stationary device would be inconvenient to move, so it's made of washable, waterproof material, and it can be wiped with a damp towel.

 ## Part F. Record

 \*\***Take a video of your prototyped interaction.**\*\*